juanma-wp/dataviews-block-examples/README.md

 # DataViews for block-development-examples

+> [!IMPORTANT]
+> This repo is just an initial experiment of using Dataviews in a React Project.
+Check https://github.com/WordPress/block-development-examples and https://wordpress.github.io/block-development-examples/ for an improved experience to browse the examples.

 ## What is it?

 This app aims to provide a nicer way to navigate through the examples at [block-development-examples](https://github.com/WordPress/block-development-examples) repo leveraring the `@wordpress/dataviews` [npm package](https://www.npmjs.com/package/@wordpress/dataviews).